sunnydigital/biorxiv-API-metadata-scraper/README.md

     - `full_dict_by_date.json` contains the metadata for each date on bioRxiv, and is updated daily.
     - `dict_by_license.json` contains all of the metadata for each license type on bioRxiv, and is updated daily.

-In the spirit of open-source, when running the notebook `continuous-scraper.ipynb`, this will automatically append any relevant `return_dict.json` and `full-dict.json` files into the correct location in the repository.
+In the spirit of open-source, when running the notebook `continuing-scraper.ipynb`, this will automatically append any relevant `return_dict.json` and `full-dict.json` files into the correct location in the repository.
 Please create a pull request for this, as this open-sourced nature ensures up-to-date data.

-Through running `continuous-scraper.ipynb`, all addended files will be added to the `amend_dict` folder.
+Through running `continuing-scraper.ipynb`, all addended files will be added to the `amend_dict` folder.
 Thank you for your contribution!